thedonz/Shinobi-Training/01--Getting-Things-Done-Notes.md

 2. Disciplining yourself to make front-end decisions about all of the "inputs" you let into your life so that you will always have a plan for "next actions" that you can implement or renegotiate at any moment.

 _"What will you do when you're not saving the world?"_ Hans Zimmer, Man Of Steel.

+> “In karate there is an image that’s used to define the position of perfect readiness: “mind like water.”
+Imagine throwing a pebble into a still pond.
+How does the water respond?
+The answer is, totally appropriately to the force and mass of the input; then it returns to calm.
+It doesn’t overreact or underreact.”